Heat (Heat Wave)

 heat better.

-Use a buddy system when working in extreme heat.
-Partners can keep
+- Use a buddy system when working in extreme heat.

 to heat can cloud judgment.
 Chances are if you work alone, you may not